aperim/balena-pihole-unbound/README.md

 6. There will now be two services in the dashboard.
 One is `unbound` the other is `pihole`.
 Those services can be configured with environment variables (service variables)
 ## Configuration
 ### PiHole
 The `pihole` service takes all the standard [environment variables](https://hub.docker.com/r/pihole/pihole/).
-You should at the very least configure:
+You should configure:
 |Variable Name|Example Content  |
 |--|--|
 |`TZ`|`Australia/Sydney`  |
 | `WEBPASSWORD` | `sUp3r_s#crET!` |

 **NOTE**: You don't need to override the settings of the other variables.
 Setting more than the above could break things.
 ### Unbound
+Unbound will operate with no configuration.
+This typically won't suit most environments where domains used locally may need to return private IP addresses.
+This can be managed with `PRIVATE_DOMAINS` (example below).
+The IP restriction only applies to Unbound - it does not change how PiHole answeres queries.
+This should not normally need to be changed as Unbound is operating on a non standard (`5353`) port.
+Add IP's here only if you know what you are doing, and need access to the recursive DNS server from elsewhere.
 |Variable Name|Use|Example|Default|
 |--|--|--|--|
 |`IP_ACCESS_CONTROL`|Comma separated list of IP addresses permitted to access the DNS server.  |`127.0.0.1/32,::1/128,192.168.100.0/24`|`127.0.0.1/32,::1/128`